Hooliocoolio/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Responsive is fluid and it adapts to the size of the screen on any device.
+Adaptive design uses static layouts based on breakpoints which don’t respond once they’re initially loaded.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first means that a website gets designed for smaller devices first such as smartphones.
+Desktop first means that the website is designed for desktops views then to smaller views

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+Developers use it to make it simple for them to design.
+The default font size is 16px, so they set the body font size to 62.5%.
+Therefore: Body font-size = (62.5/100)\*16 = 10px so it just makes it easier to design.

 4. How would you describe preprocessing to someone new to CSS?

+Preprocessing is simply a more cleaner and better syntax for CSS written in a different language then That language is then compiled into normal CSS.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+I really like how much more cleaner it looks as opposed to regular css.
+I was having trouble at first with mainly with entering the the correct property for the selectors.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.